 9) Content Marketing

 Content marketing or inbound marketing is where you create content that is highly relevant and genuinely useful to your target audience and then publish it and or SEO it so that they will eventually find it enjoy it and subscribe to your newsletter or get in touch.
-Comme ci.
+Like this post.

-Previously you worked somewhere else right?
+Previously you or members of your team worked somewhere else?
 Well what opportunities lie there?
-Is there some sort of way that you could work with your old team or business?
-For me, prior to Marketing client side, I was part of an agency team.
-Agencies usually work or specialise within a sector e.g. Retail.
-They will target retailers and retailers will go to them reassured that they are doing a great job for retailer A, then they will do a great job for me, retailer B. However, some clients do not like to work with competitors in the same agency.
+Is there some sort of way that you could work with other agencies?
+For me, prior to marketing client side, I was part of an agency team.
+Agencies usually work or specialise within a sector e.g. retail.
+They will target retailers and retailers will go to them reassured that they are doing a great job for retailer A, then they will do a great job for me, retailer B. However, some clients do not like to work with direct competitors in the same agency.
 By competitor I mean, directly competing.
 Rather than being Retailer A and B, they are Curtain Company A and Curtain Company B. The agency will probably only be able to work with one of the curtain companies and there lies the opportunity.

-I have got relationships with suppliers and media owners that have persisted my whole career.
-With all those meetings and socialising you are bound to make a few friends along the way.
+At Improve Marketing my team and I have got relationships with suppliers and media owners that have persisted throughout our careers.
+With all those meetings and socialising you are bound to have made a few friends along the way.
 Even if they aren't close friends there is sometimes the opportunity to help each other out.
 In this case, suppliers are usually well informed, know who's trading with who and they also know if an agency is doing a good job or not.
-If you have a really good friend sometimes they can even make the introduction for you.
+If you have a really good contact sometimes they can even make the introduction for you.
 Make a list of your suppliers and talk to them about how you could help each other, find ways that are mutually beneficial.